WheatonCS/Lexos/test/test_suite/Cutter/char_seg/README.md

 - After the cut you should have 16 different segments containing 2-3 characters each.

-## Test file: 1_alpha.txt
+## Test file: 3_numbered_large.txt

-0. UPLOAD 1_alpha.txt
+0. UPLOAD 3_numbered_large.txt

 1. CUT:

 	- Select Characters/Segment
-	- Change the Segment Size to 5
+	- Change the Segment Size to 100
-	- Change Overlap to 3
+	- Keep Overlap at 0
 	- Keep Last Segment Size Threshold (%) at 50

 Results:
-- After the cut you should have 9 different segments containing 10 characters each with an overlap of 3 characters.
+- After the cut you should have 5 different segments containing 100 characters except for the last one which is shorter